prajitdas/EBXPrivacy/README.md

 except sometimes for the functions *inet*, *sdcard* and *media*, and sometimes for restrictions triggered by the hardware buttons (for example, the volume buttons).
 This is to prevent the on demand dialog from freezing (locking up), caused by an internal Android lock.
-This freeze cannot be fixed by XPrivacy.
+This freeze cannot be fixed by EBXPrivacy.

 If you want to have the on demand dialog always shown, then you can add the *quirk* "freeze".